Opening date: 2020

 We like to use natural, tactile materials.
 There’s a lot of wood on the first floor, the level below is stone and silk.
 The brutal stone bar is the main element of the space minus the first floor.
 Soft seating areas work in contrast with it: while the bar literally grows into the floor, the chairs seem to fly up into the air.
 This magic effect is created thanks to the skilful combination of materials, mirror inserts and accent light penetrating through the stone.

 Secluded armchairs-doubles are separated by decorative chains from the common area.
 The subdued light supports the emotional trigger inherent in the bar’s interior: for this time only and once in a lifetime.

-The area in the center of the bar is highlighted by an oriental-style rug.
+The area in the centre of the bar is highlighted by an oriental-style rug.
 The lotus and cloud patterns are reminiscent of old Japanese engravings and are made to order.
 The luxurious carpet is an unexpected solution for the dance floor.
-It instantly has become one of the favorite instapoint of the fashionable audience.
+It instantly has become one of the favourite instapoint of the fashionable audience.

 1st designer Anastasia Bolshakova